marybun/machine_learning/HW6/README.md

 num_epochs = 200
 ```

 Next, we define the SHRED performance function that creates, trains, and tests the SHRED model and plots the results.
+By default, the number of sensors is 3, randomly placed, and the trajectory length (lags) is 52, which is a full year of measurements.

 ```python
 # Function to train and valid the model for a specific lags and num_sensors